 Earwigs are nocturnal pests.
 They spend their days hiding in dark, secluded areas emerging at night to scavenge for food.
 Typical outdoor hiding spots include under mulch, landscaping ties, potted plants, and trash cans; those that have moved indoors also choose to live in damp, dark areas like basements, crawlspaces, and cabinets under sinks.

 How do I get rid of earwigs?

-If you are looking for pest control in the Charlotte area, turn to the local and experienced pest professionals at Aruza Pest Control.
+If you are looking for pest control in the Raleigh area, turn to the local and experienced pest professionals at Aruza Pest Control.
 We offer home and business owners the benefits of comprehensive pest control, superior customer service, and the peace of mind that comes with our guaranteed services.
 Our eco-friendly solutions solve current pest problems and keep them from returning.
 For home and business owners who want to protect their property from earwigs, contact Aruza Pest Control today!

 How can I prevent earwigs in the future?

 Replace mulch around the perimeter of your home with a drier or non-organic material.